pearsonkyle/Nbody-AI/README.md

 # N-Body TTV Retrieval
 A python 3 package for generating N-body simulations, computing transit timing variations (TTV) and retrieving orbit parameters and uncertainties from TTV measurements within a Bayesian framework.
-Machine learning is used to estimate the orbit parameters and constrain priors in order to expedite the analysis to find new planets.
+Machine learning is used to estimate the orbit parameters and constrain priors before running a retrieval to model orbital perturbations.

 ## Background
 Transiting exoplanets in multiplanet systems exhibit non-Keplerian orbits as a result of the graviational influence from companions which can cause the times and durations of transits to vary (TTV/TDV).
-The amplitude and periodicity of the transit time variations are characteristic of the perturbing planet's mass and orbit.
+The amplitude and periodicity of transit time variations are characteristic of the perturbing planet's mass and orbit.
+Astronomers back in the day were able to measure orbital perturbations of Uranus in order to indirectly discover Neptune before it was seen through a telescope.
+A similar analysis can find additional exoplanets that

 ![](figures/exoplanet_ttv.gif)